-A product description is the foundation of your AI evaluation strategy in Galtea.
-It defines what your AI system is designed to do, enabling our platform to generate relevant test cases, create meaningful evaluations, and provide insights that matter to your specific use case.
+Product context forms the cornerstone of your AI evaluation strategy in Galtea.
+It clearly defines what your AI system is intended to accomplish, allowing the platform to generate relevant test cases, deliver meaningful evaluations, and provide actionable insights tailored to your use case.
+Galtea organizes product context into four key categories: product description, capabilities, inabilities, and security boundaries.
+Below, we explain how to effectively provide each category for optimal evaluation results.

 What Is a Product Description?